OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part4.md

 npm install
 ~~~

+---
+⛏️ If you're working on macOS, and haven't worked with SharePoint Framework before, there is a chance that you will be prompted to install Xcode command line tools or you will see an error stating that Xcode command line tools are not installed.
+To setup Xcode command line tools on your machine, follow the steps outlined at [https://medium.com/flawless-app-stories/gyp-no-xcode-or-clt-version-detected-macos-catalina-anansewaa-38b536389e8d](https://medium.com/flawless-app-stories/gyp-no-xcode-or-clt-version-detected-macos-catalina-anansewaa-38b536389e8d).
+If downloading Xcode command tools using the update manager fails, you can download them directly from [https://developer.apple.com/download/more/?&name=for%20Xcode](https://developer.apple.com/download/more/?&name=for%20Xcode).

+---

 OPTION 1: If you want to run from a local web server so you don't have to upload your changes each time you make a change, run these commands:

 ~~~bash